graveja0/health-care-markets/README.md

 cell shadings are scaled to visualize the strength of connections between ZIPs.

-For example, in total 1,182 patients from ZIP 19128 are treated at 2 hospitals, 29% at Chetnut Hill hospital (390026) and 71% at Roxborough Memorial hospital (390304).
-By comparison, the 1,807 patients from ZIP 19144 are treated at Chestnut Hill (21%), Einstein Medical Center (63%;
+When parsing this visulation it helps to keep in mind the intuition for the objective of community detection.
+That is, the community detection algorithm is designed to detect densely-connected groups of nodes (in this case ZIP codes) with many connections within the groups, and fewer connections outside of the groups.
+The heatmap plots the strength of shared hospital “connections” between each ZIP pair, while the dendogram plots a hierarchy of these connections starting with the most densely connected ZIPs at the bottom.

-ID = 390142) and Roxborough Memorial (16%).
+A specific example is also useful.
+In total, 1,182 patients from ZIP 19128 are treated at 2 hospitals, 29% at Chestnut Hill hospital (390026) and 71% at Roxborough Memorial hospital (390304).
+By comparison, the 1,807 patients from ZIP 19144 are treated at Chestnut Hill (21%), Einstein Medical Center (63%; ID = 390142) and Roxborough Memorial (16%).

 | Hospital ID | ZIP 19128 | ZIP 19144  |
 | :---------- | :-------- | :--------- |